 If you want to reach other more specific areas it’s easy to switch from the underground trains to the green colored public buses at the interchange stations, marked with green bus icons on the map.

 For journeys by the ocean routes you can switch to the Ferries from the HarbourFront MRT station.

 Here you will find the Harbourfront Centre and the Singapore Cruise Centre with ferries going to the many islands nearby and other neighbouring destinations in Malaysia and Indonesia.

 Take the Sentosa Express monorail from Singapore mainland to the Universal Studios Singapore and the beautiful beaches of Sentosa island.

 Aside from the monorail there are the orange Sentosa buses and also the Beach Shuttle available for getting around while on the island.
 More info at: sentosa.com.sg

 The Singapore Cable Car is the perfect transportation method for tourists to combine the 15 minute commute with amazing views of the Keppel Harbour area.

 There are several taxi services to choose from in Singapore.
-Grab, the Uber of South East Asia and SMRT Taxi, a good local taxi option for getting around easily.
+Use Grab, the Uber of South-East Asia.
+Or SMRT Taxi, a great local taxi option for getting around easily.

 Changi Airport, a tourist attraction by itself.
-Make sure to save some time to explore the beutiful gardens and other attractions when arriving or leaving Singapore.
+Make sure to save some time to explore the beautiful gardens and other attractions when arriving or leaving Singapore.